zerforschung/Covid32Data/README.md

 As decripted in the article the data has some major flaws:

-* It's not enought data / sensors
+* It's not enough data / sensors
-* The app install base is likely to unevenly distributed across the population
+* The app install base is likely to be unevenly distributed across the population
-* December was not an ideal time to collect data, because of holliday, change of lockdown rules, low PCR-Test coverage during a high covid incidence period
+* December was not an ideal time to collect data, because of holidays, change of lockdown rules, low PCR-Test coverage during a high covid incidence period
-* Sensors where not evenly distributed over the subway routes of berlin
+* Sensors were not evenly distributed over the subway routes of Berlin
 * Opening of a new subway line extension during this period
-* Sensors where placed in different locations of the trains, also because of different types of trains
+* Sensors were placed in different locations in the trains, also because of different types of trains